Haabersti Ice Hall

 Škoda Ice Hall (Škoda jäähall; before 2013 Premia Ice Hall) is an ice arena in Tallinn, Estonia.

-The hall was opened in winter 2002.
+The hall was opened in the winter 2002.

 The hall has two ice arenas with dimensions of 28 x 58 m.

 The hall is used by the following ice hockey clubs: HC Panter, HC Purikad Tallinn and HC Tallinn.
 Several Meistriliiga games have taken place in the hall.